 In August of 1993 a Waldorf-inspired kindergarten – the Enchanted Desert Playgarden – was founded by a group of educators, artists and professionals inspired by the dream of creating an educational environment that was both spiritually enriching and dynamic in its approach.

-The kindergarten was developed on a solid foundation based on many years of individual and group study of Anthroposophy and the works of Rudolf Steiner.
-In the two years prior to the school’s opening, many individuals invested tremendous time and effort to ensure the school’s success.
+The kindergarten was developed on a foundation of many years of individual and group study of Anthroposophy and the works of Rudolf Steiner.
+In the two years prior to the school’s opening, many individuals invested tremendous time and effort to facilitate the success of the new endeavor.

-There has been an Anthroposophical study group in Tucson since the mid-1980’s.
-In the spring of 1991, a Waldorf educator was invited to Tucson to speak about child development and Waldorf education, with the intention of founding a school community.
+There had been an Anthroposophical study group in Tucson since the mid-1980s, and in the spring of 1991, a Waldorf educator was invited to Tucson to speak about child development and Waldorf education, with the intention of inspiring the founding of a school community.
 Waldorf-inspired playgroups were created and festivals were celebrated beginning in the fall of 1991.
 By the summer of 1992, the Tucson Waldorf Education Association, a not-for-profit corporation, was established.

 From the time that the school first opened its doors in 1993 through 1997, the early childhood program – including kindergarten and playgroups – expanded to accommodate the groundswell of interest in what the school had to offer.